OF THE UNITARIAN CHURCH IN CHARLESTON

 - A professional financial advisor, recommended annually by the Endowment Investment Board and approved by the Vestry, will be an ex-officio member of the Board.

-Upon thirty (30) days’ notice, this Constitution may be rescinded or amended, in whole or in part, at any officially-called meeting of the Corporation upon a two-third (2/3) vote of those present and entitled to vote, provided that thirty (30) days’ notice of the subject of the proposed change has been given to all Corporate members.
+Upon thirty (30) days’ notice, this Constitution may be rescinded or amended, in whole or in part, at any officially-called meeting of the Congregation upon a two-thirds (2/3) vote of those present and entitled to vote, provided that thirty (30) days’ notice of the subject of the proposed change has been given to all Church members.

 DISSOLUTION OF THE CHURCH